realpython/python-guide/docs/scenarios/serialization.rst

 repr
 ----

-The repr method in Python takes a single object parameter and returns a printable representation of the input
+The repr method in Python takes a single object parameter and returns a printable representation of the input:

 .. code-block:: python